 PO Box 600

-Email submissions of individual poems or a small selection of poems should be submitted, preferably as attachments, to: firstname.lastname@example.org.
+Individual poems or a small selection of poems (less than five poems or ten pages) may be submitted electronically, preferably as attachments, to: email@example.com.

 - Please put 'BNZP submission' in the subject line.

-- Include name and contact details on each page of your submission.
+- Include your name and contact email on each page of your submission.

 Whether posting or emailing, please include the following information with each individual submission:

-The place and date of publication of each poem submitted (including web links if relevant).
+- The place and date of publication of each poem submitted (including URL if relevant).

 - Your name, email and the poem title on each page you submit.